whatwg/html/.github/ISSUE_TEMPLATE/upcoming-whatnot-meeting.md

 labels: agenda+
 ---

-Today we held our weekly triage call ([LINK TO PREVIOUS AGENDA ISSUE]) and the meeting notes have been posted there.
+Today we held our weekly triage call, see [LINK TO PREVIOUS AGENDA ISSUE], and the meeting notes have been posted there.

 [DELETE ONE OF THE FOLLOWING TWO LINES AND FILL IN THE DATE] The next one is scheduled for [DATE], at 9AM PT.
 Note that this is 1 week later in the AMER-EMEA friendly time.